Home » Getting Your Degree » Online Degree Programs: 5 Steps to Succeed

 Get Organized

-Make a plan for how you are going to stay on top of your course work.
+Make a plan for how you will stay on top of your coursework.
 Will you study daily?
 Or will you study the entire week’s worth of knowledge for the entire weekend?
 Make goals for yourself at the beginning and hold yourself to them.
 (Which brings us to our next point..)

 Related: Tips To Save Big On Textbooks